MrBlaBlak/Algorithm_Exercises/algorithm/productExceptSelf/README.md

 Array such that `output[i]` is equal to the product of all the elements in the array other than itself.
-If array consist of 2 and less elements return empty array
+If array consist of 2 or less elements return empty array